ONEARMY/project-kamp-academy/docs/move/house.md

 # Turn it into a home
 This the fun part, turning your van into a little house.
 There are many different ways to do this, many videos, instagram accounts.
 We won't got to much in depth here but advise to just browse around on the web #vanlife.
 So many clever simple, smart solutions to make your life more efficient and comfortable.
 But it is also easy to get lost in this, thinking you need it all.
-We advise to start living in their, camp out a few weekends.
+We advise to start living in their fast, camp out a few weekends on your parkingspace.
 See what works for you, where you care about.
 Before ending up building a lot of things you don't really need.

 >Tip: It's easy to get lost in thinking what you need.
 Best is to start living in it an adapt as you go